 Company culture isn’t a one-off task.
 It’s not enough to create a static document that sets in stone what company culture is and isn’t.
 Like most areas of a business, company culture will constantly evolve over time as the company grows and staff needs change.

 Ensure that any company culture policies you have in place are not prescriptive and are instead “working documents” that can be updated as and when team members produce new company culture ideas.
-Creating a dedicated project area on your intranet software can help you collate, organise, and action everything related to company culture – this is what we did internally, and it worked a treat.
+Creating a dedicated project area on your company intranet can help you collate, organise, and action everything related to company culture – this is what we did internally, and it worked a treat.

 Ultimately, be open to change, implement incremental and regular improvements, and always ask for feedback from staff.

 Gather continuous feedback from staff for ideas on how you can boost company culture

 Get everyone involved

 Whatever you do, don’t let HR be the only team who owns company culture.
 A good company culture needs to be driven by the very people it affects – your entire workforce.

 Avoid dictating to staff what you think will make a good company culture, because chances are you’ll get it wrong.
 For example, when we suggested unlimited annual leave as a benefit, our team decided against it.
 They believed encouraging everyone to take their full allowance, rather than a system where some would inevitably take little time off, would be a much healthier setup.
 Without involving staff, we might’ve implemented a “perk” that did worse than good.

 Think creatively, but get the basics right

 A creative company culture doesn’t mean providing off-the-wall benefits at the expense of providing the basics.
 A business who gives staff free ice cream every Friday, but no flexible working policy, isn’t going to win any prizes for company culture.